lmarzy/openbracket-blog-jekyll/_posts/css/2017-06-19-grid-system-with-css-grid.md

 }
 {% endhighlight %}

-Pretty simple right, I'm telling the element to span 6 columns, as we set the parent to give us 12 columns this element now spans 6 of those giving us a 2 column layout.
+Pretty simple right?, I'm telling the element to span 6 columns, as we set the parent to give us 12 columns this element now spans 6 of those giving us a 2 column layout.

 As you can see this is actually really simple to create a grid system using CSS grid, once you have the parent set, all you have to do is create all the classes for each column width you need based on the number of columns you set on the parent.
 So for example in the above we set 'grid-template-columns' to 12, we now need a child class for each of the 12 columns(1 through 12).